Soo-Heon/RecessiveBurden/README.md

 1) input_file [-i]:

           Input file should be transposed form of RecessiveBurden output either from 'outname_weights.txt' or 'outname_counts.txt'.
-     Transpose can be done with "transpose.awk" script included in this repository.
+     Transpose can be done with **transpose.awk** script included in this repository.

           Command should be: "awk -f transpose.awk outname_weights.txt > RecessiveBurden_weight.txt".
           Once transposition is done, 'RecessiveBurden_weight.txt' can be used as input_file.